Co1umbium/VolumeChanger/README.md

 > By defalut it will be the 'M' to increase and the 'N' to decrease the BGMvolume

 ## Build and Compiling
+Requires CMake, git and the VisualStudio compiler (MSVC).
+Both git and cmake needs to be in the PATH environment variable.

+All the following commands are to be run inside the visual studio 32bits compiler command prompt (called `x86 Native Tools Command Prompt for VS 20XX` in the start menu), unless stated otherwise.
 ### Download and initialize it
 ```
 git clone https://github.com/Co1umbium/VolumeChanger